garyexplains/examples/loopswithinpi.md

 This would mean that 19716, 197169, 1971693,... are also infinite loops.

+## From 9999 to 99999
+Can be found here: https://github.com/garyexplains/examples/blob/master/loopswithpi-from9999to99999.md

 # Other resources
 You can check my findings manually here: https://www.angio.net/pi/ or here https://mathigon.org/course/circles/introduction#pi-digits